Entanglement entropy of electromagnetic edge modes

 In a lattice gauge theory, the Hilbert space is not a tensor product over regions of space, and there are many possible definitions of entanglement entropy \cite{Buividovich2008b,Donnelly2011,Casini2013,Donnelly2014,Casini2014}.
 One natural definition embeds the Hilbert space into a tensor product of Hilbert spaces that include \emph{edge modes} living on the boundary \cite{Donnelly2011}.
 These edge modes give a positive contribution to the entropy that depends only on boundary correlation functions.
 It is expected that such a term will persist in the continuum limit, but to our knowledge, such a continuum limit has not previously been taken.

 The issue of Hilbert space factorization is typically avoided by the use of Euclidean field theory methods.
-In a static spacetime with bifurcate Killing horizon admitting a regular Euclidean section (such as a planar surface in Minkowski space) the reduced density matrix of the Hartle-Hawking vacuum has the thermal form $\rho \propto e^{-2 \pi K}$ with $K$ the boost generator\cite{Bisognano1975,Kabat1994,Jacobson1994b}.
-The entanglement entropy across the horizon is \cite{Callan1994}
+For a planar entangling surface in flat space, the vacuum reduced density matrix has the thermal form $\rho \propto e^{-2 \pi K}$ with $K$ the boost generator\cite{Bisognano1975,Kabat1994,Jacobson1994b}.
+The \emph{geometric entropy} is \cite{Callan1994}